Graded $q$-Schur algebras: Graded decomposition numbers

 where $\rho_d=(d-1,d-2,\dots,0)$. \end{defn}

 \begin{prop} We have the following. \begin{itemize} \item[(1)] For each $\mu\vdash n$, there is a unique $s\in\Z$ such that

 \item[(2)] Denote the value $s\in\Z$ in (1) by $\shift(\mu)$.
 Then we have

-\end{itemize} \end{prop} \begin{proof} This follows from the argument in the proof of \cite[Theorem 1]{L}.
-Main points are that we can use \cite[Proposition 5.8]{An} and general properties of tilting modules to prove the identity, and that restrictive assumption on $e$ in \cite{An} was later removed in \cite{AP}, so that we have no restriction on $e$, here.
-Thus, if we ignore the grading then $T(\hat\mu)$ is the injective envelope of $L(\mu)$ in $U_q(\mathfrak{sl}_d)\cmod$.
+\end{itemize} \end{prop} \begin{proof} First we consider the non-graded case and follow the argument in the proof of \cite[Theorem 1]{L}.
+Main points in [{\it loc. cit.}] are that we can use \cite[Proposition 5.8]{An} and general properties of tilting modules to prove the identity, and that restrictive assumption on $e$ in \cite{An} was later removed in \cite{AP}, so that we have no restriction on $e$, here.
+Thus, if we ignore the grading then $T(\hat\mu)$ is the injective envelope of $L(\mu)$ in the category of finite dimensional $U_q(\mathfrak{sl}_d)$-modules.
 Let $det_q$ be the determinant representation of $U_q(\mathfrak{gl}_d)$.
 Then

-As a $U_q(\mathfrak{gl}_d)$-module, $\Soc T(\hat\mu)\simeq L(\nu)$, for some $\nu\vdash n$ such that
+As a $\Schur_{d,m}$-module, $\Soc T(\hat\mu)\simeq L(\nu)$, for some $\nu\vdash m$ such that

 It follows that $\nu=\tilde \mu$ and